What controls star formation in the central 500 pc of the Galaxy?: Discussion

-{A wide range of mechanisms is found to be unable to explain the dearth of star formation in the CMZ. \begin{enumerate} \item When including the stellar potential, the gas disc is found to be only marginally Toomre stable, and hence susceptible to gravitational collapse.
-While this rules out morphological quenching, the gas by itself is not strongly self-gravitating, which may slow the rate at which gas clouds can decouple from the stellar potential and become gravitationally unstable. (\S\ref{sec:surfacethr}) \item The tidal density is lower than the mean density of the CMZ, indicating that star formation in not inhibited due to clouds being tidally stripped. (\S\ref{sec:tidal}) \item The atomic-to-molecular phase transition of hydrogen occurs at too low a density to play a role in the CMZ, especially at high bulge metallicities. (\S\ref{sec:phase}) \item While the magnetic field is capable of affecting the density PDF of the ISM somewhat, the magnetic pressure in the CMZ is much lower than the turbulent pressure. (\S\ref{sec:magnetic}) \item Radiation pressure should dominate the feedback energy at the surface density of the CMZ, but a SFE larger than 100\% would be necessary to have radiation pressure compete with the turbulence. (\S\ref{sec:rad}) \item Cosmic rays, produced in supernovae or by the central black hole, are unable to overcome the turbulent pressure, even if the SFR was several orders of magnitude higher in the past.
-By contrast, they do contribute to the thermal pressure in the 100-pc ring. (\S\ref{sec:rays}) \end{enumerate} The conclusion that feedback processes are not responsible for the low SFR in the CMZ also agrees with the discrete distribution of the main star formation events -- if feedback did play a role, it would only be able to do so locally.}
+A wide range of mechanisms is found to be unable to explain the dearth of star formation in the CMZ. \begin{enumerate} \item When including the stellar potential, the gas disc is found to be only marginally Toomre stable, and hence susceptible to gravitational collapse.
+While this rules out morphological quenching, note that the gas by itself is not strongly self-gravitating, which {as stated previously may slow the rate at which gas clouds can become gravitationally unstable} and thereby affect the SFR at a given gas density. (\S\ref{sec:surfacethr}) \item Cloud lifetimes are not limited by dynamical heating due to tidal interactions.
+In principle this could lead to lower SFEs, but the tidal perturbations necessary to heat the clouds dynamically also induce tidal compression and therefore enhance the energy dissipation rate. (\S\ref{sec:shocks}) \item The tidal density is lower than the mean volume density of the molecular gas in the CMZ, indicating that star formation is not inhibited due to clouds being tidally stripped. (\S\ref{sec:tidal}) \item An underproduction of massive stars due to a possibly bottom-heavy IMF only introduces a factor of $\sim2$ uncertainty in the measured SFR, much less than the observed discrepancy. (\S\ref{sec:imf}) \item The atomic-to-molecular phase transition of hydrogen occurs at too low a surface density to play a role in the CMZ, especially at the high metallicity of the bulge. (\S\ref{sec:phase}) \item Given the current constraints on the magnetic field strength, we find that the magnetic field is capable of affecting the density PDF of the ISM somewhat (\S\ref{sec:localobs}).
+However, the magnetic pressure in the CMZ is much lower than the turbulent pressure. (\S\ref{sec:magnetic}) \item Radiation pressure should dominate the feedback energy at the surface density of the CMZ, but a SFE larger than 100~per~cent would be necessary to have radiation pressure compete with the turbulence throughout the CMZ. (\S\ref{sec:rad}) \item Cosmic rays, produced in supernovae or by the central black hole, are unable to overcome the turbulent pressure, even if the SFR was several orders of magnitude higher in the past.
+By contrast, they do contribute to the thermal pressure in the 100-pc ring. (\S\ref{sec:rays}) \end{enumerate} While each of the above effects does not affect the SFR sufficiently to explain the low SFR in the CMZ, they could work in conjunction with a high volume density threshold due to turbulence.
+The conclusion that feedback processes are not solely responsible for the low SFR in the CMZ is also supported by the discrete distribution of the main star formation events -- if feedback did play a role, it would only be able to do so locally.